Info icon

 --groups sg-01234abcd1234abcd sg-0abcdabcdabcdabcd

-08 Repeat steps no. 1 – 7 for each associated security group prefixed with "launch-wizard", available in the selected AWS region.
+08 Repeat steps no. 1 – 7 for each Amazon EC2 security group that you want to replace, available in the selected AWS region.

 References